Are Essential Oils Toxic to Cats?

 Many essential oils contain phenolic compounds, which cats are highly sensitive to.
 Basically, the higher the concentration of the essential oil (such as one not diffused with carrier oil), the higher the toxicity.
 The higher the concentration of the essential oil (i.e. 100%), the greater the risk to the cat.
 Hot oils like cinnamon, nutmeg, and thyme contain the highest levels of phenol and can be the most offensive to cats.

-The biggest takeaway I learned from talking to my vet and researching about essential oils and cats is to just be aware.
+The biggest takeaway I learned from talking to my vet and researching essential oils and cats is to be aware.
 For more info, I really liked this article from the Pet Poison Helpline.
 You can always use these oils in a room with a closed door, such as a bathroom when taking a shower or you can take your diffuser to work and use those oils.

 If anything, please remember: